Wisconsin was the Tipping Point state in 2020, and will be pivotal to keeping the Senate in 2022.

 - The Republican legislature sued to block Dem.
 Gov. Evers attempt to postpone the election amid the pandemic.
 A conservative Wisconsin Supreme Court and the U.S. Supreme Court back them up.
 Wisconsin voters were forced to risk their lives to vote.

 - Nonetheless, hundreds of thousands turned out.
 African-American voters in Milwaukee faced the greatest risk, as a normal 182 polling places in the city had been reduced to five.

 - The progressive supreme court candidate Jill Karofsky won a smashing, surprise victory by more than 160,000 plus votes, an 11 percent margin, in a spring election, despite the pandemic and the Democratic presidential primary having already been decided.

-- Now many other Democratic parties in the nation are looking to Wisconsin to learn how to win in November.
+- Now many other Democratic parties in the nation are looking to Wisconsin to learn how to win in November 2022 and beyond.